MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

    * Hover the cursor over an existing category and select the **Rename Category** (pencil) icon to rename it or the **Delete Category** (trashcan) icon to delete it from the list.
    * After you categorize a good sample of related meetings for all the categories you want to evaluate:

      * Below the table on the Dashboard, select **Save Categorization Model** to save this categorization training model to reuse later.
-And then when creating a new dataset, or a subgroup of this dataset, you can use this same categorization training model to help you categorize the new dataset more efficiently.
+And then when creating a new dataset, or a subgroup of this dataset, you can use this same categorization training model to save time.
+For example, you can use the same model on the same dataset to analyze historical data trends for different data ranges.
      * For .csv datasets, select **Auto-Categorize Full Dataset** to categorize all of the meetings uploaded in the .csv file.
      * For blob storage datasets, select **Auto-Categorize Meetings**, and then see [Step 3 in To categorize email activity for analysis](#to-categorize-email-activity-for-analysis) for next steps to categorize email.